f18m/cmonitor/README.md

 The project is composed by 2 tools:
-1) a **lightweight agent** (80KB, native binary; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file;
+1) a **lightweight agent** (80KB, native binary; no JVM, Python or other interpreters needed) to collect actual CPU/memory/disk statistics (Linux-only) and store them in a JSON file; this is the so-called "collector" utility;
 2) a simple **Python script to convert the generated JSON** to a self-contained HTML page.

-The agent is actually a cgroup-aware statistics collector; cgroups (i.e. Linux Control Groups) are the basic technology used to create containers (you can [read more on them here](https://en.wikipedia.org/wiki/Cgroups)); this project is thus aimed at monitoring your LXC/Docker container performances but can equally monitor physical servers.
+The collector utility is a cgroup-aware statistics collector; cgroups (i.e. Linux Control Groups) are the basic technology used to create containers (you can [read more on them here](https://en.wikipedia.org/wiki/Cgroups)); this project is thus aimed at monitoring your LXC/Docker container performances but can equally monitor physical servers.

 This project supports only **Linux x86_64 architectures**.